CS2336-Group/2336-project/README.md

 Note also that the compression algorithms will filter out any characters that are not valid UTF-8 characters.
 Unfortunately, the Java Character class can only handle valid UTF characters.
-The compression will, however, retain all other characters in order to preserve as much of the text files as possible.
+If File Filtering is specified, the program will filter out all non-alphanumeric characters and replaces generic whitespace with single spaces.
+If File Filtering is not specified, then it will only filter out invalid characters.

 If you attempt to decode a file where an unencrypted file with the same base name exists, you will be prompted whether you want to overwrite or write to a